 - Federally-funded Summer Undergraduate Research Program: ten weeks of full-time summer employment working in a research lab.

 - Frequent research, seminar, symposia, and training opportunities at the College and in partnership with several other academic institutions in the state through the New Hampshire’s Idea Network of Biomedical Research Excellence (NH-INBRE) network.

 - “Snacking on Science Seminars.”
 Bi-weekly seminars presented by New England College researchers, alumni, and external scientists.

 - Tropical Marine Biology.
 This course, offered every year, includes travel to the reefs and Mayan ruins of Belize for further study and exploration.
 Check out our student-driven Belize Blog to learn more about our January 2016 course trip!
 Fourteen students and two faculty spent five days snorkeling on the reef and conducting research for a lab project. http://necbelize2016.tumblr.com/

-Career Opportunities in Biology
+Career Opportunities for a Bachelor of Science in Biology

 - Doctor of Veterinary Medicine (DVM)

 - Federal agencies such as the Division of Marine Fisheries,

 US Army Corps of Engineers, and the USDA